What are the symptoms of measles?

 - Your child will become gradually more unwell, with a temperature.

-- You might notice tiny white marks, known as 'Koplik's spots', on the inside of your child's cheek and at the back of her mouth.
+- You might notice tiny white marks, known as 'Koplik's spots', on the inside of your child's cheek and at the back of their mouth.

 - A rash appears after the third or fourth day.
 The spots are red and slightly raised.
 They may be blotchy, but not itchy.
 The rash begins behind the ears and spreads to the face and neck, then the rest of the body.

-- The illness usually lasts about a week.
+- The illness usually lasts about 10 days.

 Measles is usually much more serious than chickenpox, German measles (rubella) or mumps.
-Serious complications include infections of the lungs (pneumonia), brain (encephalitis) and ear, which can lead to brain damage and death.
+Serious complications include infections of the ears, lungs (pneumonia) and brain (encephalitis), which can lead to brain damage and death.
 Measles has been virtually eliminated in Australia due to the MMR vaccination, though it can still be brought into the country by people coming from overseas.

 If you have measles symptoms